magento/knowledge-base/src/troubleshooting/known-issues-patches-attached/checkout-pages-not-loading-when-ad-blocker-is-enabled.md

 1. Add products to the cart.
 1. Click the **Go to Checkout** link.

- <span class="wysiwyg-underline">Expected result</span>: Checkout page loads and a customer can complete checkout.
+ <span class="wysiwyg-underline">Expected result</span>: Checkout page loads and the customer can complete checkout.

  <span class="wysiwyg-underline">Actual result</span>: Checkout page does not load; the loading spinner never disappears.